Arisaema triphyllum: Taxonomy

-Arisaema triphyllum was first described as Arum triphyllum by the Swedish botanist Carl Linnaeus in the first edition of Species Plantarum in 1753.
+Arisaema triphyllum sensu stricto was first described as Arum triphyllum by the Swedish botanist Carl Linnaeus in the first edition of Species Plantarum in 1753.
 Linnaeus expanded the description of the taxon in the second edition published in 1763.
-The Austrian botanist Heinrich Wilhelm Schott placed Arum triphyllum L. in genus Arisaema in 1832.
+The Austrian botanist Heinrich Wilhelm Schott placed Arum triphyllum L. in the genus Arisaema in 1832.
 The name Arisaema triphyllum (L.) Schott is widely used today despite a taxonomic disruption that prevailed during the second half of the twentieth century.

 By 1903, four additional species of Arisaema in eastern North America had been described: Arisaema acuminatum Small, Arisaema pusillum (Peck) Nash, Arisaema quinatum (Nutt.)
 Schott, and Arisaema stewardsonii Britton.
 In 1940, Merritt Lyndon Fernald posed the question "What is Arisaema triphyllum?", arguing that the type described by Linnaeus was in fact Arisaema pusillum, a claim that destabilized the existing nomenclature.
 In response, a proposal to conserve the name and type of Arum triphyllum L. was briefly considered, but in 1993 the Committee for Spermatophyta recommended against the proposal, which effectively established the name Arisaema triphyllum (L.) Schott as the official name of the entity.
-However, the committee’s action left botanists with an inherently unstable nomenclature.
+However, the committee's action left botanists with an inherently unstable nomenclature.

-Dismissing Fernald’s claim as inconclusive, Donald Grunert Huttleston introduced three subspecies of Arisaema triphyllum in 1949, and a fourth subspecies in 1981.
+Dismissing Fernald's claim as inconclusive, Donald Grunert Huttleston introduced three subspecies of Arisaema triphyllum in 1949, and a fourth subspecies in 1981.
 He discussed but rejected a fifth taxon believed to be of hybrid origin.
 Together with their basionyms and other synonyms, these five taxa are sometimes referred to as the Arisaema triphyllum complex:

 As of March 2023, all five taxa are recognized.
 Some authorities accept subspecies, while a few accept varieties.
 Plants of the World Online and others accept multiple species in lieu of subspecies or varieties.
 Still others, including the influential Flora of North America, lump all of the taxa into a single species concept.

 Within the genus Arisaema, A. triphyllum is classified in the section Pedatisecta and is most closely related to Asian species such as A. amurense.
 It is not a close relative to the other American Arisaema species (A. dracontium and A. macrospathum), which are in a different section of Arisaema.